 How will you register for your fall courses?

 The registrar's office provides an online registration form.
-After reviewing the course offerings in the first-year registration booklet, you complete and submit the form to indicate your preferred and alternate classes.
+After reviewing the course offerings in the first-year registration booklet, you complete and submit the online form to indicate your preferred and alternate classes.
 The registrar's office staff uses your form to register you for your fall courses.
-You may also submit your form via fax or mail.
 Please see the First-Year Registration booklet for more information (booklet sent in mid-June).